rob-bar/completer/README.md

-Introduction
+What is completer?
 ---
-Comp.leter is meant to simplify the delivery of creative comps to developers by directly overlaying font information (size, font face, and color) on the comps.
-The script will ultimately operate like "Layer Comps to PDF…" but with the added bonus of these details to assist developers.
+completer is a Photoshop Script written in Javascript and intended to simplify the handoff of designer created PSD's to developers.
+Rather than simply exporting layers or layer comps to PDF, completer will generate versions that overlay font face, color, size and other information that may be useful during development.